mht3/humanoid-balance/README.md

-# Humanoid Balance
+# Visitation Critic

-This is the repository that contains source code for the [Humanoid Balance website](https://mht3.github.io/humanoid-balance).
+This is the repository that contains source code for the [Visitation Critic website](https://mht3.github.io/visitation-critic).

 ## MuJoCo Web Demo